-Pharmacist Opioid & Pain Management Podcast 30m
+Pharmacist Pain Management Podcast 30 credit minutes

 Low-dose naltrexone (LDN) is generating growing interest as a potential therapy for conditions such as chronic pain and immune-related disorders.
 This episode offers a foundational overview of what LDN is, how it’s thought to work, where current evidence stands, and how pharmacists may encounter it in practice.
 Learn what pharmacists need to know to confidently approach patient questions about LDN and how it fits into current conversations in pharmacy and patient care.